alexthecat123/LisaSourceCompilation/README.md

 Now that we've copied all the code onto the Lisa, some of the LOS source files need modifications in order to build properly.
 Many of these stem from the fact that some of the unique characters in the Lisa's extended charset get corrupted when transferred over serial, but some are caused by other things too.
 When doing the character fixes, if you can't figure out how to type some of the weird characters (which is definitely going to happen), just copy-paste the character from the ALLCHARS.TEXT file in the root of the disk image.

 ## Why No Xdiffs?
 I had a couple suggestions to distribute the changes in the form of xdiffs, but I ultimately decided against this for one big reason.
 Many of the fixes can only be implemented on the Lisa itself since the characters in question can only be typed on the Lisa.
 And xdiff doesn't run on the Lisa, so distributing them that way would be pretty useless.
 And it felt weird to distribute some as xdiffs and others as descriptions of changes, so I just decided to eliminate the xdiffs entirely.
+Plus, having to make all the changes by hand will get you a lot more familiar with the source code and all the modifications that have to be made to get it to build!
 With that in mind, here they are:

 ## Character-Related Fixes
 - In APHP/HP.TEXT, find "divide sign" and replace the character in the quotes with the division sign (÷).
 Now make sure the character on the next line is a forward slash and replace the character on the line below that with the Lisa "diamond" character.
 Also find "A-A" and delete everything following it on that line.
 Then retype the rest of the line as " A.A A–A A'A".